 Facebook is one of the most popular social media platforms.
 With its large user base, businesses in any niche can use it to connect with their target audience.

 Facebook marketing is the process of using the Facebook platform to showcase your business to potential buyers.
-It can consist of a mix of both paid and organic marketing
+It can consist of a mix of both paid and organic marketing.

 With organic Facebook marketing, you regularly post content to grow your following and keep your audience engaged.